Jupyter4Science/scipy2024-jupyter-widgets-tutorial/README.md

     environment called `complexapps-2024`
 4. Run `conda activate complexapps-2024` to activate the conda environment
-5. Run `jupyter lab` to launch JupyterLab
+5. Change directory into the tutorial materials and run `jupyter lab` to launch JupyterLab

 ## How to use

 We will follow the notebooks in the tutorial sequentially, starting with `00_welcome.ipynb`.

+**Put a post-it on your computer when you have this notebook open.**

 ## Binder